 A village visit was a warming experience enhanced by the enthusiasm of the people and guide.

-All of the staff hail from the surrounding communities, as the lodge prides itself on being community owned and supports local conservation efforts and special projects.
+Most of the staff hail from the surrounding communities, as the lodge prides itself on being community owned and supports local conservation efforts and special projects.
 Tebby took us to visit one of the nearby villages, Mabele, and his former school, which was another highlight.

 Tebby was an amazing guide.
 He was knowledgeable, funny and safe.
 He was from the local village and took us on a great tour that included his grammar school.
 The children were delightful.

 As a Machaba Safaris' traveller, you have an open invitation to meet the local